Egg0523/MEAM5100-LAB1/README.md

-The required code for LAB1 are listed.
+The required code for LAB1 are in file \code